ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 We need to set `configMap.name` the same value that we use in the config map definition.

 #### Volume: DAGs directory
-For the DAGs directory, we'll set something only suitable for local deployments that gives us a lot of flexibility when doing tests when we need to test changes on DAGs.
+For the DAGs directory, we'll use a tool that is only suitable for a local deployment that gives us a lot of flexibility when doing tests when we need to test changes on DAGs.

-The definition of this volume looks like the definition below:
+Below is the definition of this volume:
 ```yaml
 - name: dags-host-volume
   hostPath: